 Remember the good old days of the days of the Magical Express?
 Ahh how we miss the Magical Express.
-Although now you can take Mears to and from Walt Disney World, it’s not quite the same.
+Although now you can take the Mears Connect Driven By Sunshine Disney shuttle service it’s not quite the same.

 Disney Cruise Line Transportation options to Port Canaveral

-How much is the Disney Cruise Line Bus to Port Canaveral?
+How much is the Disney Cruise Line Shuttle Bus to Port Canaveral?

 Unlike Disney’s Magical Express, it is not free.
 At the time of publishing this, the current cost of transfers using Disney Cruise Line is $39 per person, per way.
-Depending on the size of your party, this could be more or less expensive than a ride share service; but overall, we feel it is a pretty fair price for the convenience.
+And under 3 rides for free.
+Depending on the size of your party, this could be more or less expensive than a ride-share service; but overall, we feel it is a pretty fair price for the convenience.

-Where can you take the Disney Cruise Line Bus from?
+Where can you take the Disney Cruise Line Shuttle Bus from?

-The Disney Cruise Line bus services Walt Disney World resorts, travelers at Orlando International Airport (MCO) and guests at the Hyatt Regency at MCO.
+The Disney Cruise Line shuttle services Walt Disney World resorts, travelers at Orlando International Airport (MCO), and guests at the Hyatt Regency at MCO.

 It takes about an hour to get to Port Canaveral from Walt Disney World, so be sure to plan that time as part of your embarkation day.